meetKazuki/discover-food_backend/readMe.md

 - No adjustment should be made to the `app.js` in the root directory or any other files in the root directory.
   All changes should be done inside the `src` sub folder.

-- Environmental variables should be entered into the .env file instead.
+- Environment variables should be entered into the .env file instead.
-  The environmental variable set can be access in your node app using process.env.VARABLE_NAME
+  The environment variable set can be access in your node app using process.env.VARABLE_NAME

 - No console.log is allowed.
 Please import the `logger.js` file under the `config` folder in the root directory Before you can use the logger function, you must enable the DEBUG environment variable (DEBUG=true) in the .env file